vyhoang/API_Testing/README.md

 # Python_API_Testing_Learning
 This repo summarizes on what I learned from Python API Testing with BDD Framework.

+ **File description:**

+ - "utilities" folder contains files generalized and used for all tests
+ - BDD behave framework in folder "features"
+ - sql testing database at file "bookSQL_ForAPITest.sql"
+ - csv testing data at file "loanData.csv"
+ - requirements for Python package installation at file "requirements.txt"

-**1. GitHub Authentication**: test gitHub API response with the given authentication data.
+**1. GitHub Authentication**:

+Test gitHub API response with the given authentication data.

-**2. MySQL in Python:**  using library in mysql.connector to connect and work with database.
+**2. MySQL in Python:**

+  Use package `mysql-connector-python` to connect and work with remote database.

-**3. BDD framework in Python:** behave (use Cucumber components).
+**3. BDD framework in Python:**

+Use package `behave` and Gherkin to test scenarios

- - It uses tests written in natural language supported by Python.
+ - Tests are written in natural language supported by Python code.

 - Run behave in Terminal:

     . test all features, run command: `behave features --no-capture`

-    . test 1 feature, run command: `behave features/bookAPI.feature --no-capture`
+    . test 1 feature, run command: `behave features/featureName.feature --no-capture`

-    . environment.py: implement Hooks for the scenarios in the features
+    . environment.py: implements Hooks for the scenarios in the features

-    .
-Parameterization in test scenarios using Examples to test multiple data sets.
+    . parameterization in test scenarios using Examples to test multiple data sets.

     . tags to run selected tests in framework like @smoke, @regression, @sprint15...

-    .
-Intergrate tags and hooks to generalize BDD code for all related tests
+    . intergrate tags and hooks to generalize BDD code for all related tests

 - Before running tests: change book data in bookAPI to make bookId data unique.